 Shares are a movable property.
 Shares or debentures of any member in a company shall be movable property transferable in the manner provided by the articles of the company.
 Shares shall be numbered.
-Every Share in the company having share capital, shall be distinguished its distinctive number.
-Kinds of Share capital Equity Share Capital Preference Share Capital is with voting rights is with differential rights Preference share capital means that part of the issued share capital of the Equity share capital means all share capital company which carries which is not or would carry a preference share capital preferential right with respect to - as Payment of dividend bs Repayment in the case of winding up.
+Every Share in the company having a share capital, Shall be distinguished by its distinctive number. kinds of Share capital Equity Share Capital Preference Share Capital is with voting rights is with differential rights Preference share capital means that part of the issued Equity share capital means all share capital share capital of the company which carries which is not or would carry a preference Share capital preferential right with respect to at Payment of dividend by Repayment in the case of winding up.